Domino-Blockchain/domichain/docs/src/validator/get-started/setup-a-validator.md

 ## Create a Vote Account

-Before you can create your vote account, you need to configure the Solana command line tool a bit more.
+Before you can create your vote account, you need to configure the Domichain command line tool a bit more.

-The below command sets the default keypair that the Solana CLI uses to the `validator-keypair.json` file that you just created in the terminal:
+The below command sets the default keypair that the Domichain CLI uses to the `validator-keypair.json` file that you just created in the terminal:

 ```
 solana config set --keypair ./validator-keypair.json